-- The dates the list will be open.
+- The dates the list will be open;

-- The means by which applications will be taken (paper; electronic; other).
+- The means by which applications will be taken (paper; electronic; other);

-- Eligibility guidelines.
+- Eligibility guidelines;

-- Preferences and methodology for the selection of applicants.

-- Any limitations which may apply.
+- Any limitations which may apply;

-- How to request reasonable accommodation.
+- How to request reasonable accommodation

 4.2 Application Process

 No one will be denied the right to request or submit an application when the HCV waiting list is open.
 However, depending upon the composition of the waiting list with regard to family types and preferences and to better serve the needs of the community, the SHA may only accept applications from any family claiming preference(s).
 When the HCV waiting list is open, SHA will offer all applicants the opportunity to apply to on other SHA waiting lists, if open.
 SHA does not charge any fee for any part of the HCV preapplication or application process.